do long-distance relationships work

 Related Reading: 12 Ways To Build Intellectual Intimacy In A Relationship

-You don’t get to see the true personality of the other person and vice-versa.
+1. You don’t get to know the real person

 4. Sex life takes a severe beating

 Many long-distance relationship breakups also happen due to a lack of sexual intimacy.
 Sometimes masturbation helps in a long-distance relationship.
 But it can only go so far as to keep you connected toward the beginning when you can still recall and feel one another’s touch even when you are not in the same place.
 Slowly the out-of-sight-out-of-mind game starts playing its part and the longing and desire fade away.

 One or both partners feel attracted to other people and they drift apart as time passes.
 Also when you start dating online and do not meet for months, you may not even know if you are sexually compatible.
 So, if you are wondering, “How do long-distance relationships work?”, it’s attainable when a couple’s emotional bonding is powerful enough to beat this sexually dormant phase.